ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 ## The construction of IDPcentral Knowledge Graph as a use case

-The example pipeline that we developed in this work is based on a [previous work](https://github.com/BioComputingUP/IDP-KG) developed during the ELIXIR sponsored BioHackathon-Europe 2020 and reported in [BioHackrXiv v3jct](https://doi.org/10.37044/osf.io/v3jct).
+The example pipeline that we developed in this work is based on a [previous work](https://github.com/BioComputingUP/IDP-KG) developed during the ELIXIR sponsored BioHackathon-Europe 2020 and reported in BioHackrXiv \cite{Gray_2021}.
 In that work, several notebooks were developed to generate the IDPcentral Knowledge Graph based on data harvested from three sources:
 [DisProt](https://disprot.org/), [MobiDB](https://mobidb.org/), and [ProteinEnsemble (PED)](https://proteinensemble.org/).